 Diabetes screening.
 Anyone age 50 to 70 who is overweight or obese should have a diabetes test.
 Your doctor can check you for diabetes with a test that measures your blood sugar level after you've fasted for 8 to 12 hours, or an A1c test that looks at your blood sugar average over the last 2 to 3 months.

 Urine tests.
 A test called a urinalysis used to be a routine part of checkups.
 Today, your doctor might not ask for a sample of your urine unless you have symptoms of a problem like a urinary tract infection (UTI) or kidney disease.

 Your doctor might also ask whether you're up to date on other health screenings, including:

 Colon cancer.
-You'll need regular screenings for this cancer once you reach age 50.
+You'll need regular screenings for this cancer once you reach age 45, or younger if you're at higher risk..
 You can get a colonoscopy once every 10 years if you're not at high risk for colon cancer.
 Other tests, like flexible sigmoidoscopy or stool tests, are done at different intervals based on your age and colon cancer risk.

 Hepatitis C. If you haven't already been tested, your doctor might give you a blood test to look for this infection.